 There are 35,511 households in Kirkland, with 2.4 persons per household.62% of population is married.
 There are 37,291 household units with 95% of occupancy rate and 64% owner occupied.
 Of those home owner occupied units, median home value is $469,000.
 About 18% of population moved since last year; 82% residents stayed in the same house as a year ago, migration from the same county were 11%, 2% from the different county, 3% from different state, and 1% from abroad.

 Housing market in Kirkland is hot, implying very high prices, short days on the market and very few inventory (homes for sale).
-Median price in the end of 2017 was $825,600, which was increase in price 40%.
-Residential type of properties (single-family units) saw an increase in sales price of 21.8% resulting in median home price of $922,000.
-Condominiums were much of a sought after, ending the 2017 year with median price $385,000.
-Smaller homes were rare find, There were a lot of new homes with great square footage and price (starting from high $800,000s) and very modest lot sizes.
-Totem lake mall got new life with some new merchants coming in the area, like Nordstrom Rack and Whole Foods Market.
+Median price in the end of 2022 was $1,150,250, which was 10% increase in price.
+Residential type of properties (single-family units) saw an increase in sales price of 8% resulting in median home price of $1,460,000.
+Condominiums were much of a sought after, ending the 2022 year with median price $580,000.
+Smaller homes were rare find.
+There were a lot of new homes with great square footage and price (starting from high $800,000s) and very modest lot sizes.
+Totem lake mall got new life with some new merchants that came into the area, like Nordstrom Rack and Whole Foods Market.